frockett/astro-portfolio-website/src/content/posts/coolify-redirect-trailing-slash.md

 ## Why worry about trailing slashes?
 I recently decided to spruce up my personal website.
 Since building this site, I’ve learned a lot more about technical SEO and best practices.
 Looking back at the code with fresh eyes made me recoil in horror on several occasions.

 One issue I wouldn't have anticipated before was duplicate URLs, since my site happily served URLs both with and without trailing slashes.
 That means that `crockettford.dev/blog/a-blog-article` was just as valid as `crockettford.dev/blog/a-blog-article/`.

 This is perfectly fine in terms of UX, but it means that search engines (and my web server) see these as two distinct URLs with identical content.
-What's more, the www. and non-www. domains were both served independently, leading to a whopping 4 duplicates for every URL.
+What's more, the www. and non-www. domains were both served independently, leading to a whopping ***4 duplicates for every URL***.

 Obviously, <a target="_blank" href="https://www.semrush.com/blog/duplicate-content/"> duplicate content isn't good</a>.
 I had become aware of how to avoid these issues in the time since I first set up my website, but I didn't think to go back and fix past errors until I tried integrating <a target="_blank" href="https://giscus.app/">giscus</a> into my blog for an easy, safe comment system.
 As the first couple comments rolled in, I got excited, and then quickly worried when I suddenly couldn't see them.